Seahawks cornerback Quinton Dunbar has been placed on the NFL exempt list. Here’s what that means.

 Seahawks cornerback Quinton Dunbar has been placed on the NFL’s commissioner’s exempt list, meaning he will not be with the team when it opens training camp this week, an NFL spokesman confirmed Monday.
+The Seahawks also confirmed the news.

-Dunbar lands on the list after being charged in May with four counts of armed robbery in connection with an incident in Miramar, Florida.
+Dunbar lands on the list after being arrested in May on four counts of armed robbery in connection with an incident in Miramar, Florida.
 Dunbar and two other men — including New York Giants cornerback DeAndre Baker — were alleged to have taken roughly $73,000 in jewelry and cash at a party that featured a dice game.
 Baker was also placed on the league’s exempt list.

 On the exempt list, Dunbar will not count against Seattle’s roster for now and is, essentially, indefinitely suspended, unable to practice or play in games, though he can report to the team facility and take part in some non-football activities if given clearance by the team.